 As soon as it arrived I knew that the person who would get the most use from this product would be my dad, so we took it to his house to set it up for him.
 When taking the recorder out of the box, I immediately noticed that it looked sleek and stylish and that it would fit in well with most, if not all modern homes.
 Don’t be deceived by its compact size as it has a huge range of features.

 The recorder comes with an instruction manual and a remote control.
 The instructions were set out clearly and showed you how to set the recorder up.
 Installation of the box takes less than 5 minutes and all the instructions for setting up the internet and channels comes up on the screen as you go along with the process.

 The main features of the Panasonic DMR-HWT150EB are:

-- Built in Wifi – Easy to connect to the Internet so that you can watch catch up TV, TV Anywhere, steaming apps and much more.
+- Built-in Wifi – Easy to connect to the Internet so that you can watch catch up TV, TV Anywhere, streaming apps and much more.

 - Freeview HD – You can watch over 50 TV Channels, and listen to 24 digital radio channels.
 Because the box is HD you can also watch 10 HD Channels including, ITV 1HD, Channel 4 HD, BBC One HD and BBC Two HD.

 - Freeview Play – This clever little box allows you to scroll back through the last seven days of the all the shows that have been on TV, you can select any of the shows to stream over the internet – this is great for catching up on things that you may have missed.

 - Twin HD tuner – This means that you can record two different programmes at once so there’s no need to worry about missing anything when two programmes start/run at the same time.